 A perfect location all year round and one you will want to return to again and again.

 Three bedrooms: 1 x double, 1 x twin, 1 x single.
-Ground floor bathroom with bath, shower over, basin and WC.
+Ground floor bathroom with bath, shower over and basin.
 Ground floor basin and WC.
 Kitchen.
 Sitting room with dining area with woodburner.